The Crazyflie is sold as a kit, it requires some assembly and soldering. There is a video describing the assembly steps:

 Other gamepads can be configured in the Crazyflie client software.

 The Crazyradio dongle shall also be connected to the computer.
-The wiki contains the Windows driver installation instructions.
+The documentation contains the Windows driver installation instructions.
 Mac and Linux does not require drivers but Linux requires some configuration.

 The Crazyflie is controlled using a software named Crazyflie PC client (cfclient in short).
 There are two possibilities to fly the Crazyflie: Either running the software directly on your machine or using our virtual machine.